cwpearson/website2/posts/20231031_kokkos_scratch/index.md

 ```
 *https://github.com/kokkos/kokkos/blob/1a3ea28f6e97b4c9dd2c8ceed53ad58ed5f94dfe/core/src/Cuda/Kokkos_Cuda_Parallel_Team.hpp#L527-L530*

-Within `CudaParallelLaunch` (and most of `Kokkos_Cuda_KernelLaunch.hpp`), this `ParallelFor` type is referred to as the `DriverType`.
+Within `CudaParallelLaunch` (and most of `Kokkos_Cuda_KernelLaunch.hpp`), this `ParallelFor` type fills the template parameter `DriverType`.

-`CudaParallelLaunch` examines the `ParallelFor` type to decide how to launch the kernel using `DeduceCudaLaunchMechanism<DriverType>`.
-This happens at compile-time through a default template parameter.
+Rather than a `ParallelFor` this could be a `ParallelReduce` or a `ParallelScan`, but we'll stick with `ParallelFor` for our purposes.

+`CudaParallelLaunch` is templated on an `Experimental::CudaLaunchMechanism`, which is set to whatever `DeduceCudaLaunchMechanism<DriverType>::launch_mechanism` evaluates to.
+This process happens at compile-time and is determined by things like the size of the functor.

 ```c++
 template <class DriverType, class LaunchBounds = Kokkos::LaunchBounds<>,